Leaderboard

 2 points

-Maybe Brown was getting one year offers but the Bengals showed with Rankins that they are now willing to give guys on either side of 30 a 2 year deal.
+17. Maybe Brown was getting one year offers but the Bengals showed with Rankins that they are now willing to give guys on either side of 30 a 2 year deal.
 I'd be all in for that, with the potential upside that you light his competitive fire playing for a winner with this culture and you hit the jackpot.
-Best case scenario is you take a G/T prospect in this draft who moves right into a G position if Brown turns into a guy we want to extend.2 points
+Best case scenario is you take a G/T prospect in this draft who moves right into a G position if Brown turns into a guy we want to extend.

 2 points

-Same.
-Heâs talented but sounds like he fell out of favor - in his contract year, no less - and got cut⊠and then Texans grabbed him but havenât re-signed him and reportedly they wanted Rankins, an older guy who was also on their team, back instead.
+and then Texans grabbed him but haven’t re-signed him and reportedly they wanted Rankins, an older guy who was also on their team, back instead.
 That says a lot, and Tart sounds like a knucklehead.
 Saw a quote somewhere from Mike Vrabel that he told Tart going into last year that he had the opportunity to have a great year and provide long-term security for himself and his family.
-Hasnât worked out great for him.
-Iâm sure heâll get picked up somewhere but if the Bengals didnât feel like he was a fit, good for them.
-Living in Johnathan Hankins play a lot, and he really helped the Cowboysâ interior run D. Heâs an older guy, but Iâd consider him for a 1-year deal.
-Also with the draft coming up, Iâm sure we will see more cuts leading up to training camp, so there will be others.2 points
+Hasn’t worked out great for him.
+I’m sure he’ll get picked up somewhere but if the Bengals didn’t feel like he was a fit, good for them.
+Living in Johnathan Hankins play a lot, and he really helped the Cowboys’ interior run D. He’s an older guy, but I’d consider him for a 1-year deal.
+Also with the draft coming up, I’m sure we will see more cuts leading up to training camp, so there will be others.

 1 point